echirinos/Project-Beta/README.md

 ## Deployment

 **If a page isn't loading for you, make sure you run `pip install -r requirements.txt` for that specific directory in your terminal**

 These are additional things you made need:
-*IDE
+*IDE (VSCode recommended)
 *Python
 *Docker